TomHAnderson/laravel-doctrine-apikey/README.md

 to use multiple object managers you must do some configuration.
 Assuming you followed the Quick Start, above, follow these steps for a second object manager:

-Create a new singleton of the ApiKeyService with a differnet name in `App\Providers\AppServiceProvider`
+Create a new singleton of the ApiKeyService with a different name in `App\Providers\AppServiceProvider`
 ```php
 use ApiSkeletons\Laravel\Doctrine\ApiKey\Service\ApiKeyService;